FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 * PrintStat=NO,
 * DiagScale=NOEQUIL

-This value correspond to the parameter in the file ffsuperlu_dist_fileparam.txt.
-If one parameter is not specify by the user, we take the default value of SuperLU_DIST.
+This value correspond to the parameter in the file ffsuperlu_dist_fileparam.txt. $\codered$ If one parameter is not specified by the user, we take the default value of SuperLU_DIST.

 __Reading solver parameters on a file:__
 The structure of data file for SuperLU_DIST in FreeFem++ is given in the file ffsuperlu_dist_fileparam.txt (default value of the FreeFem++ interface).